Anger builds in Kashmir as Friday prayers held amid security

 “They are thinking that they will be able to keep people suppressed,” said Owais, 29, a government employee who gave only his first name.
 “This strategy will backfire.”

-Additional reporting by Zeba Siddiqui in NEW DELHI; Writing by Aditya Kalra; Editing by Sanjeev Miglani and Clarence Fernandez
+Additional reporting by Zeba Siddiqui in NEW DELHI, Twinnie Siu in Hong Kong and Roxanne Liu in Beijing; Writing by Aditya Kalra; Editing by Sanjeev Miglani and Angus MacSwan